-Servicers May Not Follow the Requirements of Our Guide or TOBs, and Servicing Standards May Change Periodically

-As described under "General Mortgage Loan Purchase and Servicing - Servicing Standards" in Appendix E, some of our servicers have negotiated contracts with us that enable such servicers to service mortgage loans for us under TOBs that vary from the terms of our Guide.
+Servicers May Not Follow the Requirements of Our Guide or TOBs, and Servicing Standards May Change Periodically mortgage loans for us under TOBs that vary from the terms of our Guide.
 Some of the Reference Obligations are being serviced pursuant to TOBs that have different requirements than the servicing standards set forth in the Guide.
 There is a risk that servicers will not follow the Guide or the terms of the TOBs, which may result in such Reference Obligations experiencing a higher rate of Credit Events and Modification Events than if the Reference Obligations had been serviced in accordance with the Guide or TOBs, as applicable.
 Also, in the normal course of our business we may make periodic changes to the servicing provisions of the Guide and may negotiate new TOBs with our servicers.
 Any such future changes or additional TOBs will become applicable to the servicing of the Reference Obligations at such future time.
 In each case, we are under no obligation to consider the impact these changes or negotiations may have on the Reference Obligations or the Notes and cannot assure you that any future changes will not have an adverse impact on the Reference Obligations and the Notes.